xizohaib/telco-churn-analysis/README.md

 # Telco Customer Churn - Data Cleaning & Analysis

-This project focuses on cleaning and preparing the **Telco Customer Churn dataset** for further Machine Learning analysis and prediction.
+This project focuses on cleaning, analyzing, and preparing the **Telco Customer Churn dataset** for Machine Learning.

-The main goal is to understand the dataset, identify data quality issues, clean the data, and prepare it for Exploratory Data Analysis (EDA) and Machine Learning models.
+The project covers the complete workflow from raw data cleaning and exploratory analysis to model training and evaluation.

 ## 📌 Project Overview

 Customer churn refers to customers leaving a company's services.

 In this project, the Telco Customer Churn dataset is processed using Python and Pandas.
-The raw dataset is inspected, cleaned, and transformed into a suitable format for further analysis and machine learning.
+The raw dataset is inspected, cleaned, transformed, and then used for Machine Learning model training and evaluation.

 ## 📂 Repository Structure